erikberglund/erikberglund.github.io/_posts/2016-05-12-Extracting_Payload_Keys_From_Profile_Manager.markdown

 "KnobSet" is the name given to payload groups that hold payload-specific property keys for a [PayloadType](https://developer.apple.com/library/ios/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010206-CH1-SW2).
 (There are some rare exceptions).

-The variable **knobSetProperties** in the JavaScript source lists all available KnobSets:
+The variable **knobSetProperties** in the JavaScript source lists all available KnobSets

+_This example command only works on versions where the knobSetProperties list doesn't contain a newline_

 ```bash
 sed -nE -e 's/.*knobSetProperties:\[([",a-zA-Z]+)\].*/\1/p' javascript-packed.js